haoxiangyang89/COVID_Staged_Alert/README.md

 # Demo

 Run the bash file test.sh in Demo folder to obtain an optimal trigger and generate visualization and a report
+- The .p file (data file) will be generated in /output
+- The plots will be generated under /plots
+- The report will be generated under /reporting/reports
+- The run time should be within a minutes